Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

+Here $\|\cdot\|_\infty$ is the operator norm.
 The mixing rate, $\delta(t,r)$, quantifies how close observables on the final state, whose support is contained in a ball of radius $r$, are to the identity after going back to the $t$'th iteration of the evolution in the Heisenberg picture.
-Intuitively speaking, $\delta(t,r)$ measures how many steps of the circuit contribute to the expectation value of local observables before it stabilizes.
+Intuitively speaking, $\delta(t,r)$ measures how many steps of the circuit contribute to the expectation value of local observables before it stabilizes, as we are interested in the regime in which $c$ approaches $\tr\left(\rho O\right)$ for large enough $t$.
 This is also connected to the memory of the evolution~\cite{Kretschmann2005}.
-The next theorem formalizes this intuition: \begin{lem*} Let $O_T$ be an observable supported in a ball of radius $r$.
-Then
+The next lemma formalizes this intuition (see Methods for a proof): \begin{lem} \normalfont Let $O_T$ be an observable supported in a ball of radius $r$.
+Then \begin{linenomath}